AngleSharp/AngleSharp/doc/Migration.md

 ### Silverlight / Pre .NET 4.5

-These platforms are no longer support.
+:warn: These platforms are no longer support.
 No solution planned.

+> Recommendation: Stay at AngleSharp pre-v0.10 for the moment.
+Sorry for inconvenience!

 ### Configuration